 - The Periodic Table: Elements with Style! book (optional –could use online PTE graphic of your choice instead)

-- Poster from the book (or make a 11”x17” copy of the PTE graphic you chose instead)
+- Poster from the book (or make an 11”x17” copy of the PTE graphic you chose instead)

 - Card Stock Copy of the PTE graphic you chose (this will be cut up to put on board)

-- Paints in colors you choose to match book or printed PTE
+- Paints in colors you choose to match your reference book or printed PTE

 - Hot Glue Gun

 This project will take a couple days because of drying time for paints.
 It took our co-op 3 class periods to make it and about 3 hours of time total.

 How to Build a Model Periodic Table of Elements

 Step 1: CUT the egg cartons so they will lie flat on your board.
 This will mean you have to cut or tear out the peaks inside the egg cartons that go between the rows.
 Then arrange them to match the number of columns and rows in your PTE graphic’s layout. out.

 Step 2: ARRANGE all the egg cartons exactly how you want them and then hot glue them into place, being sure to keep your arrangement matching your PTE graphic.